 Korah, Dathan, and Abiram were not content with where God had placed them, but, in a spirit of pride, wanted to arrogate to themselves the office of Moses.

 Some of us cannot seem to realize a blessing if it slaps us across the face!
-Mark Schindler, in recounting a personal story, shows how ingratitude can hold us back in our relationship with God.
+Ingratitude can hold us back in our relationship with God.